GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 ## Notes

-During startup, the Tandy computer might detect one or two spurious keystrokes.
+- During startup, the Tandy computer might detect one or two spurious keystrokes.
 Possibly caused by the fact that the Arduino is initialising.
 I have not been able to fix this.
+- It is not absolutely necessary to use Putty.
+Other software that can communicate with USB as serial port can work.
+However, many programs I found will only transmit the characters to the Arduino after hitting [enter].
+That might not always be practical.